fbpx

 Our Favorite Cruise Looks

-Of course, we want to look cute on this Texas cruise, which is why I’m sharing some of my favorite swimsuits, easy cover ups, and of course, cute dresses for the evening.
-Be sure to pack a long sleeve swimming option for when you are slacking on your sunscreen application.
-Always check your cruise itinerary, especially for dinner, as many have dress codes.
-You don’t want to end up being limited to the buffet meals or having to splurge on a shirt if you don’t have a collared shirts (for the men, as an example).
+Of course, we want to look cute on this Texas cruise, which is why I’m sharing some of my favorite swimsuits, easy cover-ups, and, of course, cute dresses for the evening.
+Be sure to pack a long-sleeve swimming option for when you are slacking on your sunscreen application.

 A Norwegian Prima Review: Final Thoughts